sabomichal/immutable-xjc/README.md

 ## immutable-xjc

+IMMUTABLE-XJC is a JAXB 2.0 XJC plugin for making schema derived classes immutable:

+* removes all setter methods
+* creates a public constructor with all fields as parameters
+* wraps all collection like parameters with Collection.unmodifiable
+* optionally creates builder pattern utility classes

+Note: Derived classes can be further made serializable using these xjc [customizations](http://docs.oracle.com/cd/E17802_01/webservices/webservices/docs/1.6/jaxb/vendorCustomizations.html#serializable).

+### XJC options provided by the plugin
-IMMUTABLE-XJC is a JAXB 2.0 XJC plugin for making schema derived classes immutable.
-The plugin provides a '-immutable' option which is enabled by adding its jar file to the XJC classpath.
-When enabled, the following options can be used to control the behavior of the plugin.
+The plugin provides an '-immutable' option which is enabled by adding its jar file to the XJC classpath.
+When enabled,  one additional option can be used to control the behavior of the plugin.
 See the examples for further information.

-Derived classes can be further made serializable using these xjc [customizations](http://docs.oracle.com/cd/E17802_01/webservices/webservices/docs/1.6/jaxb/vendorCustomizations.html#serializable)
+#### -immutable
+The '-immutable' option enables the plugin making the XJC generated classes immutable.

 #### -imm-builder
 The '-imm-builder' option can be used to generate builder like pattern utils for each schema derived class.

-## Usage
+### Usage
 #### JAXB-RI CLI
 To use the JAXB-RI XJC command line interface simply add the corresponding java archives to the classpath and execute the XJC main class 'com.sun.tools.xjc.Driver'.
 The following example demonstrates a working command line for use with JDK 1.5 (assuming the needed dependencies are found in the current working directory).
 ```bash